anmonteiro/M101JS/hw5.1.solution.md

 # Homework Assignment 5.1 Solution

-This homework is a multiple choice question; you can find the answer to the question by running the following command in the hands on shell in the homework page itself.
+This homework is a multiple choice question; you can find the answer to the question by running the following command in the hands-on shell in the homework page itself.

 ```javascript
 db.posts.aggregate([ {